vinberg88/ubuntu/README.md

-# Ubuntu - Start desktops via WSL for Ubuntu and Windows.
+# Ubuntu - Desktop via WSL for Ubuntu and Windows.

 You can download Ubuntu 22.04 to Ubuntu 26.10 - We offer a large scen of Ubuntu version for WSL.